 - If short on time, look in the produce department for pre-chopped veggies to use in the Shrimp Gumbo

 - Work smart, not hard when making the Gumbo, while the chicken thighs are cooking, which takes about 25-30 minutes in the Air-fryer, start the rice in a rice steamer or stovetop.
-While the chicken and rice are cooking you can begin to saute your onions, celery, green, peppers, and garlic.
+While the chicken and rice are cooking, you can begin to saute your onions, celery, green, peppers, and garlic.

-- Chicken stock may be used in place of the Seafood stock, do not use clam juice for the stock.
+- Chicken stock may be used in place of the Seafood stock; do not use clam juice for the stock.

 - Heirloom tomatoes may be substituted for the Creole tomatoes since they have such a short growing season.
-If you do not have access to fresh tomatoes use organic diced tomatoes to replace them.
+If you do not have access to fresh vegetables, use organic diced tomatoes to replace them.

 - Do not use cooked shrimp in this recipe.
 Buy only fresh shrimp that has been cleaned, shells, and the tails removed.

 - Use only salt-free Cajun seasoning or Creole Seasoning.

 This amazingly flavorful Authentic Shrimp Gumbo recipe uses the masterpiece of all sausages spicy andouille sausage with shrimp, chicken, and traditional rice.